-Before you start jammin' away, make sure that BIAS FX has permission to access your iPad's microphone.
+Before you start jammin' away, make sure that BIAS FX Universal has permission to access your iPad or iPhone's microphone.
 To do so, go to Settings > BIAS FX > Microphone and make sure that BIAS FX has this option enabled.

 Now, let’s walk you through setting up in different situations whether it’s live, recording, or practice!

-- First, connect your audio interface to your iPad - If using a headphone interface, connect your guitar cable and headphones to the interface before activating BIAS FX.
+- First, connect your audio interface to your iPad or iPhone - If using a headphone interface, connect your guitar cable and headphones to the interface before activating BIAS FX.

 - Make sure your volume is not too high at first.
 If you are using a dock connector type interface, plug it in first and then connect your guitar.